The study lesson today comes from Matthew 6:5-14. It talks about how Jesus teaches the Lord’s Prayer.

 For if you forgive others for their transgressions, your heavenly Father will also forgive you. – Matthew 6:5-14 NASB

-Many people of Jesus’ day prayed in public places so that they would be seen by others.
+Many people in Jesus’ day prayed in public places so they would be seen by others.
 I like to think of this as their “fifteen minutes of fame“.

-Jesus says it is much better to go to a private place to pray.
+Jesus says it is better to move to a private place to pray.
 This way the prayer is between you and God with no distractions and no possibility to take credit for being a “religious” person in plain view of others.
+Private prayer is the most effective way to strengthen your relationship with Him.

 When to Pray